gunkiniu/ansible-zabbix-agent/README.md

 [![Build Status](https://travis-ci.org/dj-wasabi/ansible-zabbix-agent.svg?branch=master)](https://travis-ci.org/dj-wasabi/ansible-zabbix-agent)

-This is an role for installing/updating the zabbix-agent.
+This is a role for installing/updating the zabbix-agent.

 This is fork of the 'dj-wasabi' zabbix-agent role.
 See an complete list of roles: